hpm/actiondoc/README.md

-ActionDoc parses the standard documentation format any actionhero.js applications and creates a nicely browsable documentation.
+ActionDoc parses the standard documentation format of actionhero.js applications and creates a nicely browsable documentation.

 # Setup